 When the keywords in your ad relate to the content of the landing page it is associated with it will help increase your Quality Score.
 The relevance of your campaign’s ad is included in Google’s AdWords Quality Score formula.

 Ads that have a strong Quality Score will typically receive a better CPC than those that are struggling in this area.

 A solid relationship between your ads and landing page can not only improve CPC but benefit your conversion rates as well.

-In order to achieve positive results with your AdWords campaign it is essential to have above average ads that are associated with relevant and high quality landing pages.
+In order to achieve positive results with your Google Ads campaign, it is essential to have above average ads that direct visitors to relevant and high-quality landing pages.